sontr/cordova-plugin-datalogic/README.md

 #### .setAllAvailableTriggers(`enable`, `successCallback`, `errorCallback`): Object

-Function to set all the devices triggers on or off.
+Set all the devices triggers on or off.

 ##### Response